strangerstudios/pmpro-addon-packages/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Edit a post or page to set a price for it.

+== Using the Addon Packages Shortcode ==
+The [pmpro_addon_packages] shortcode allows you to display a "shop" like page of available addon packages (all pages and posts with a defined pmproap_price).
+Add the shortcode to a page with your desired attributes.

+Shortcode attributes include:
+* checkout_button: The text displayed on the button linking to checkout. (default: "Buy Now").
+* exclude: A comma-separated list of the page IDs to exclude from display (default: none).
+* include: Optionally set this attribute to only show subpages of the active page.
+Accepts: "subpages". (default: shows all pages and posts with an addon package price).
+* layout: The layout of the output. (default: table).
+Accepts "div", "table", "2col", "3col", "4col" (column-type layouts will work with the Memberlite Theme or any theme based on the Foundation 5 grid system).
+* link: Hyperlink the post/page title to the single view; accepts “true” or “false” (default: true).
+* orderby: Accepts any orderby parameter as defined in the codex. (default: menu_order).
+* order: Accepts ASC or DESC as defined in the codex. (default: ASC).
+* thumbnail: Optionally hide or show the subpage’s featured image; accepts “thumbnail”, “medium”, “large” or “false”. (default: thumbnail).
+* view_button: The text displayed on the button linking to view the single page. (default: "View Now").

+If the user has already purchased the addon package, they will see a link to "View".
+If the user has a valid membership for the addon package, they can purchase without modifying their membership level.
+If the current user does not have a membership level or is not logged in, they can click the "buy" button to purchase membership and the addon package in one step.

 == Frequently Asked Questions ==

 = I found a bug in the plugin. =